ConjureLabs/conjure-sh/web/README.md

 **Solution**:

 1. Open VirtualBox
-2. Verify that the Cosmo VM is in the state `Running` (or else this may be a different problem)
+2. Verify that the Sentry VM is in the state `Running` (or else this may be a different problem)
 3. Right-click VM and select `Close -> Power Off`
 4. Run `docker-machine rm cosmo` - it should work this time around